 What is Unagi Donburi (Unadon)?

-Unagi donburi is simply a bowl of cooked rice topped with grilled eel coated in a sweet sticky glaze, and is one of the most common summer traditions in Japan.
-It is topped with a special unagi sauce poured over the rice, with grilled eel placed on top of the bowl and the sauce poured over again.
+Unagi donburi is simply a bowl of cooked rice topped with grilled eel coated in a sweet, sticky glaze and is one of Japan’s most common summer traditions.
+It is topped with a special unagi sauce poured over the rice, grilled eel placed on top of the bowl, and then poured over again.

 The basic Japanese way to eat is to eat it with sansho (Japanese pepper) as a condiment.
 I personally think unagi don is not complete without sansho.